mars-aria/mars-aria/README.md

 # Welcome! 👋🏾

-### 👩🏾‍💻 I am an Informatics student at The UT Austin iSchool.
+### 👩🏾‍💻 I am an Informatics student at The UT Austin School of Information (iSchool).

 ### 🎨 Portfolio: https://marshanah-t.squarespace.com/